 Cleaning Kitchen Worktops

-How you care for your kitchen work surfaces will depend on what they are made of, and knowing how to care for them will ensure your new kitchen lasts you many years to come.
-There are so many different detergents on the market today, many of them with strong chemicals, and they aren’t always necessary.
-Here’s our guide to caring for your kitchen surfaces.
+How you care for your kitchen work surfaces will depend on what they are made of.
+With so many different detergents on the market today – many of which contain strong chemicals – caution should always be used when cleaning your worktops.

-Thankfully the beauty of wood is that the surfaces will change and pick up marks over time, natural patina is the beauty of wood, but if you do want to freshen up and clear off wear and tear, you can just sand back and start again!
+One of the beauties of using wood for worktops is that it will change and pick up marks over time.
+The natural patina gives wood its characteristic uniqueness.
+But if you do want to freshen it up and clear off wear and tear, you can just sand back and start again.

-Many kitchens are now made of hard wearing veneer, and this can be the easiest and simplest to care for.
-If you’re caring for veneer surfaces then this should be easy with simple detergents and soft cloths.
+Many kitchens are now made of hard wearing veneer and this can be one of the easiest and simplest materials to care for.
+If you’ve got veneer surfaces you should be able to easily keep them clean with simple detergents and soft cloths.
 We advise against the use of bleaches and abrasive cleaners as these can mark or discolour your work surfaces.

-Knowing how to care for each surface before you make any final decisions on your kitchen really is essential, allowing you to make fully educated decisions when planning.
-We are of course always available for a chat and can advise you on the best work surfaces for your new kitchen.
+Knowing how to care for each surface before you make any final decisions on your kitchen really is essential and allows you to make an educated decision when planning.
+We are, of course, always available for a chat and can advise you on the ideal work surfaces for your new kitchen.